 About the Lipoproteins and Atherosclerosis laboratory

-The current research focus of the Laboratory of Lipoproteins and Atherosclerosis is systemic and cellular lipid metabolism and cardio-metabolic complications of infectious diseases.
+The current research focus of the laboratory is systemic and cellular lipid metabolism and cardiometabolic complications of infectious diseases.

 It is well documented that too much cholesterol in the blood causes many cardiovascular diseases.
 In order to be able to travel in the bloodstream, cholesterol is combined with protein to form lipoproteins, lipoproteins carry cholesterol throughout the bloodstream.
 Lipoproteins are carrying cholesterol to and from the vessel wall; if too much cholesterol is carried to and too little is carried from the vessel, it accumulates there.
 This accumulated cholesterol causes fatty deposits to build up in the vessel wall, this is known as atherosclerosis, the underlying cause of heart attacks.
 Furthermore, it was recently established that cholesterol inside the cells is a potent regulator of many aspects of cellular metabolism in various tissues and excessive cellular cholesterol causes metabolic dysregulation contributing to the development of many metabolic diseases.

 A connection between infectious and cardiovascular diseases has been known for a long time.
 However, while the mechanisms of contribution of genetic and environmental factors to the burden of cardiovascular disease have been elucidated in great details, the role of infections remains in the shadow.
 Frequent metabolic and cardiovascular complications of HIV disease re-ignited the interest to the role of infections as a cause of cardiovascular disease.
 Recent findings that COVID-19 infection causes cardiovascular and/or metabolic sequalae in over 50 per cent of recovered patients make this connection even more important.